Welcome

 Coincidence (Contemporaneity) Principle

-Liability requires that actus reus and mens rea coincide in time—the defendant must have the required mental state when performing the act or omission.
-Where there is a continuing act or a single transaction comprising several acts, it is sufficient if the mens rea exists at any point while the actus reus occurs.
+The principle of contemporaneity requires that the actus reus and mens rea coincide in time—the defendant must have the required mental state at the moment the actus reus is committed.

 Key Term: contemporaneity (coincidence) principle